The ONLY One Day In Zadar Itinerary You Need!

 Hostels are on the lower end, while apartments and rooms can reach 100€ per night during the high season.

-Coffee with soy milk will cost around 3€, and the same goes for refreshing drinks like Cedevita.
+Coffee will cost around 3€, and the same goes for refreshing drinks like Cedevita.
 Vegan ice cream in artisanal ice cream shops is also around 3€.

 If you’re going out for a drink, a cocktail goes from 8€ upwards, usually around 10€.